 Delta Alpha Pi Honor Society (DAPi)

-DAPi is a free honor society that unites high-achieving students to advance their leadership skills and educate the community about the scholarly contributions of students with disabilities.
+DAPi is a free honor society that unites high-achieving students to advance their leadership skills and ignite cultural awareness of learning diversity.

 Qualified students attend an orientation to establish their membership and participate in leadership activities each semester.
 At meetings during the academic year, members engage in discussions, make decisions, create events, and form a network of supportive peers.

 DAPi is in its fifth year at North Shore Community College and is growing as an award-winning and influential group on campus.
 There are nearly 100 chapters of the honor society across the U.S. at public and private colleges and universities.